 - Anal fin has seven spines, more than most other bony fishes.

-Foxface rabbitfish are venomous and is capable of delivering a painful sting
+Foxface rabbitfish are venomous and capable of delivering a painful sting.

 - Diet consists of algae growing on the dead bases of branching coral.

 - Occurs widely throughout the Western Pacific from the western Philippines, Indonesia, New Guinea, Great Barrier Reef, Vanuatu, New Caledonia, Caroline Islands, Marshall Islands, Nauru to Kiribati.

 - Found in coral-rich areas of lagoons and seaward reefs to depths of about 30 feet (9 m).

 - By the time an individual reach 3.9 inches (10 cm) in length, it will pair up with another individual.
 These pairs are believed to mate for life.

 - Adults typically seen in pairs while juveniles tend to form schools and seek shelter in coral.